 If you’ve ever created a vegan “cheesy” dish, you have likely consumed nutritional yeast.
 For those looking to avoid dairy due to intolerances, this product has been a lifesaver.
 Below is a substitute for nutritional yeast list for these times when you need a replacement.

-Nutritional yeast is different from standard yeast in that it is inactive, so it cannot be used for baking.
-This fungus is derived from various sources, such as molasses, though it does not have a sweet taste.
-Most often, you’ll find this form of yeast in savory dishes.
-However, on occasion, recipes call for nutritional yeast in sweet-tasting meals like smoothies.
+Interesting fact – Nutritional yeast is different from standard active baking yeast or brewer’s yeast.
+It is inactive, so it cannot be used for baking.
+This fungus is derived from various sources, such as molasses, though it does not taste sweet.

 Soy sauce is a tasty ingredient that can be used in many savory recipes instead of nutritional yeast.
 It’s easy to find in stores, though you probably already have a bottle of it in your house.